 The Author and Illustrator

 Eymard Toledo was born in Belo Horizonte, Brazil.
-At the age of 25, after finishing her arts studies, she travelled through Europe on her own.
+At the age of 25, after finishing her Arts degree, she travelled through Europe on her own.
 It was Berlin where she decided to stay, and where she completed her education, earning a master’s degree in industrial design.
 She has been living in Germany for more than twenty years now.
 She is married and has two sons.
-Once a year, they are all off to Brazil for a holiday.
+Once a year, they all head off to Brazil on holiday.
 Her sons have also gone fishing in the São Francisco with her.
 To the family's great disappointment they have hardly caught any fish, however.